stemlatina/stemlatina/README.md

 -->

 - 🔭 I’m currently a graduate student at the University of Michigan -- Ann Arbor pursuing my M.S. in Information with a concentration in Data Science & Security.
-- 🌱 I’m currently learning how to make actionable contributions that will help shape the next generation through machine learning and security.
+- 🌱 I’m currently learning how to make actionable contributions through machine learning and security that will help shape the next generation of researchers, technologists, and policymakers.